gavinrozzi/grwebsite/content/project/jerseyleaks.md

 +++

-JerseyLeaks is a whistleblowing and collaborative journalism tool that allows sources to confidentially leak documents to reporters using an encrypted online system.
+[JerseyLeaks.org](https://jerseyleaks.org/) is a public corruption whistleblowing initiative and collaborative journalism tool that allows sources to confidentially leak documents to reporters using an encrypted online system.
+The documents are encrypted at rest and in transit using the OpenPGP public keys of journalists using the open-source software Globaleaks, ensuring the privacy of sources.
 The system allows whistleblowers with knowledge of public corruption to submit documents to journalists who may publish them as a part of an investigative story.

-This project has been a collaborative effort and other journalists are invited to join the platform.
+This project has been a collaborative effort and other journalists are invited to join the platform, with further details being on the JerseyLeaks website.

 [View JerseyLeaks at this link](https://jerseyleaks.org/)